Updated 3 September 2021

 From 21 April, the Pfizer vaccine has been approved in Abu Dhabi as well.
 It is now being administered to eligible residents in 11 select centres across the emirates on an appointment basis only.

-Who will receive the Pfizer Vaccine in the UAE?
+Who can receive the Pfizer Vaccine in the UAE?

-- Emiratis and Dubai residents who are aged 60 years and above
+- Senior citizens and residents (those who are 60 years old and above)

 - People of determination